djuptho/dev_portfolio/README.md

 #### Page length scroll detector

-Time is valuable, as you know.
-Therefore, many blogs and news sites has an indicator in the header explaining how far the user has scrolled on the page.
+Many blogs and news sites has an indicator in the top section of a page explaining how far the user has scrolled.
 Here's a simple example made in JavaScript tidied up with a bit of CSS.

 **Platform**: Desktop, Mobile
 **Made with**: Javascript, HTML, CSS